 The legal papers that are filed in court at the beginning of a lawsuit are called "pleadings."
 Your attorney will explain pleadings to you in the particular context of your case, but the summary that follows will give you a head start in understanding some of the many documents that may become a part of your lawsuit.
 Please note that some states have different names for some of these documents.

-The Summons is usually a form document.
-It will have a preprinted caption that contains the name of the court, the names of the parties and a docket number (the court's identification number for the matter).
-The body of the document will tell the defendant that he or she has been sued.
-This language is called the "Notice."
-The Summons will be delivered or "served" on the defendant along with the Complaint, either when somebody actually confirms his or her identity and gives them the documents, or when they are mailed to the defendant.
+The summons will be delivered or "served" on the defendant along with the complaint, either when somebody actually confirms his or her identity and gives them the documents, or when they are mailed to the defendant.
 The legal term for this is "service of process."
-The Summons, properly served, gives the court power or "jurisdiction" over the case and over the defendant.
-That means the court may make decisions about the controversy described in the Complaint, and decisions affecting the defendant with respect to the controversy.
+The summons, properly served, gives the court power or "jurisdiction" over the case and over the defendant.
+That means the court may make decisions about the controversy described in the complaint, and decisions affecting the defendant with respect to the controversy.

 Reply to Counterclaim